• Skip to primary navigation

 I made the Kasnocken with a Spaetzle press, but you can also use a colander.
 Make sure it has holes large enough to push the dough through with a wooden spoon or spatula.

-Want to add a bit more flair?
-Instead of caramelizing the onions, coat them in flour and fry until golden.
+Don’t want to caramelize the onions?
+You can also coat them in flour and fry until golden.
 Stack in a pile on top of the Kasnocken right before serving.

 Looking for more dumpling recipes?